MassiveAwareness/medieval-empire/README.md

 ## Current Features

+- **Complete Visual Overhaul:** The game features a unique, dark medieval-fantasy theme with a custom color palette, atmospheric backgrounds, and unique fonts.
+- **Custom Graphics:** All resources are represented by custom-made icons, replacing generic font libraries for a more immersive and personalized experience.
-- **Multi-Page Interface:** The game is structured across multiple pages for a clean and organized experience: a central `Dashboard`, a `Buildings` management page, and a dedicated page for the `Keep`.
+- **Multi-Page Interface:** The game is structured across multiple pages: a central `Dashboard`, a `Buildings` management page, and a dedicated page for the `Keep`.
 - **Offline Progression:** Your empire works for you even when you're away!
-The game calculates and awards resources generated while the browser was closed, rewarding you upon your return.
+The game calculates and awards resources generated while the browser was closed.
 - **Advanced Resource Management:** Automatically gather Wood, Stone, and Food.
 Manage your storage capacity by upgrading your `Warehouse` and `Keep`.
 - **Multiple Buildings:** Build up to 3 instances of each production building (Lumberyard, Quarry, Farm) to specialize your economy.
 - **Global Bonuses:** Construct a `Keep` to gain powerful empire-wide bonuses, such as increased storage capacity and reduced construction times.
-- **Time-Based Construction:** Upgrading buildings takes time.
-With only a single construction queue, strategic planning is essential.
+- **Time-Based Construction:** Upgrading buildings takes time with a single construction queue.
 Maximum building levels are capped for balanced progression.
-- **Persistent & Automatic State:** All progress is automatically saved to the browser's `localStorage` when you leave the page, ensuring no progress is lost.
-A reset option is available for starting a new game.
+- **Persistent & Automatic State:** All progress is automatically saved to the browser's `localStorage` when you leave the page.
+A reset option is available.
-- **Polished UI/UX:** A custom, atmospheric user interface featuring non-intrusive toast notifications, a loading screen, and intelligent welcome messages for returning players.
+- **Polished UI/UX:** A custom user interface featuring non-intrusive toast notifications, a loading screen, and intelligent welcome messages for returning players.
-- **Modular Codebase:** The JavaScript is organized into logical, separate modules (`state`, `ui`, `gameLogic`, `app`), making the code clean, maintainable, and easy to extend.
+- **Modular Codebase:** The JavaScript is organized into logical, separate modules (`state`, `ui`, `gameLogic`, `app`), making the code clean and maintainable.

 ## How To Play

 1.  **Navigate Your Empire:** Use the navigation bar to switch between the Dashboard, Buildings, and Keep pages.
-2.  **Manage Resources:** Keep an eye on your resource generation and storage capacity on the top panel, which is visible on all pages.
+2.  **Manage Resources:** Keep an eye on your resource generation and storage capacity on the fixed top panel, which is visible on all pages.
-3.  **Build & Upgrade:** On the Buildings page, construct new production buildings or upgrade existing ones.
-Click the "Upgrade" button to start the construction process.
+3.  **Build & Upgrade:** On the Buildings page, construct new production buildings or upgrade existing ones by clicking the respective buttons.
 4.  **Plan Ahead:** You only have one builder!
 While one upgrade is in progress, you cannot start another.
 Prioritize your construction queue for maximum efficiency.
 5.  **Return for Rewards:** Your progress is saved automatically when you close the tab.
 Come back later to see the resources your empire has gathered in your absence.